JFernandez0524/batch-multer-nextjs/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before setting up the project, ensure you have the following installed:

 - **Node.js:** v18.x or higher (LTS recommended).
 - **npm:** v8.x or higher (comes with Node.js).